Counsellor, Therapist, Psychologist, Psychiatrist - What’s the Difference?

 If you are looking for an Asian-Australian therapist, Shapes and Sounds has a directory of Asian-Australian therapists that are available both in-person and online.
 Daniel is listed here as well.

-Racial Blindness in Mental Health
+Racial Blindness in Mental Health (Stoumpos et al., 2026)

 Mental health practitioners’ failure to acknowledge the effects of race or ethnicity on individuals’ experience may hinder the effectiveness of mental health care.
 This paper, which Daniel contributed to, explores these attitudes among Australian mental health practitioners - highlighting the need for improved professional training to better serve culturally diverse communities in Australia.